Turkey–United States relations: Deterioration of the partnership

-Vice President Mike Pence: "Turkey must choose, Does it want to remain a critical partner in the most successful military alliance in history, or does it want to risk the security of that partnership by making such reckless decisions that undermine our alliance?"
+Vice President Mike Pence: "Turkey must choose.
+Does it want to remain a critical partner in the most successful military alliance in history, or does it want to risk the security of that partnership by making such reckless decisions that undermine our alliance?"

-Vice president Fuat Oktay, "The United States must choose.
-Does it want to remain Turkey's ally or risk our friendship by joining forces with terrorists to undermine its NATO ally's defence against its enemies?"
+Vice President Fuat Oktay: "The United States must choose.
+Does it want to remain Turkey's ally or risk our friendship by joining forces with terrorists to undermine its NATO ally's defense against its enemies?"